2 - 3 Inch - Men's Shoes

 This is a beautiful-looking shoe but there were a few problems with it.
 1- The shoe is more orange than yellow.
 This is not that Timberland boot color.
 2- The insole is lacking.
 You may need to buy insole is your feet are not flat-footed.
 3- The tongue is very thin.
 I could deal with 2 & 3 but the deal breaker was the color.
 If you can rock slightly orange shoes then this shoe is for you.

 If shoe sizes are listed using a system you aren't familiar with, it can be difficult to know how to buy shoes that will fit.
 Most of the shoes listed on Overstock.com are in U.S. sizes, which can make purchasing shoes online confusing if you are shopping internationally.
 This international shoe size conversion guide is here to give you an easy reference when you're shopping for shoes online.
 If it has been a while since you measured your feet, you'll want to do that first.
 Measure them late in the day, as they tend to be larger at this time.
 You should also wear the socks you plan to wear with your shoes.
 Have a friend trace your foot on a piece of paper, so you can stand up straight.
 Measure the tracing, finding the length of your foot in inches closest to the next 16th inch.
 Find the width of your foot, and then measure your other foot; use the measurements from the largest foot when referring to the shoe size conversion table.
-Remember that, even with the right shoe size, shoes from different manufacturers will fit differently.
+Remember that, even with the correct shoe size, shoes from different manufacturers will fit differently.
 Be sure to read customer reviews to see if the shoes you are shopping for run true to size.

-Online shopping for men's clothing can be difficult when you don't know what size you wear.
+Online shopping for men's clothing and men's accessories can be difficult when you don't know what size you wear.
 This guide is here to help you find clothes that will fit.
 You just need a cloth measuring tape, paper, a pencil, and a friend to help.
 For accurate measurements, make sure to measure over bare skin or your underwear.
 Once you're finished measuring, check our apparel sizing guides to find the correct sizes.

 There's a reason why men's jeans are a men's clothing favorite: They're comfortable, casual and look great with just about everything in your wardrobe.
 When you're shopping for pants, however, you'll want to make sure the jeans you purchase are the right size and fit for your body.
 The following tips can help you size your men's jeans for the best fit.